 - Open Standards bodies: include IEEE, The Organisation for the Advancement of Structured Information Standards (OASIS) and the Internet Engineering Task Force (IETF).

 - INATBA: Through various of its working groups, the International Association of Trusted Blockchain Applications also contributes to the standards discussion on a European and global level.

-There are many other national and industry organisations involved in blockchain-relevant standards work on topics such as digital assets, token specifications, blockchain governance, security token standards, and others.
+There are many other national and industrial organisations involved in blockchain-relevant standards work on topics such as digital assets, token specifications, blockchain governance, security token standards, and more.

 The wide range of bodies working on blockchain standards ensures that a great deal of skill and expertise around the world is dedicated to this work.
 But, there is a danger of fragmentation in the standards landscape.

 Technology standards can cover a wide range of topics, some of which are not directly related to the technology itself.
 In blockchain, the following topics are particularly relevant: